Cobraeti/docker-pyload/README.md

   -p 8000:8000 \
   -e PUID=<UID> -e PGID=<GID> \
   -e TZ=<YourRegion>/<YourCapital> \
+  -v </path/to/your/downloads>:/downloads \
-  -v </path/to/your/downloads>:/opt/pyload/Downloads \
+  -v </path/to/your/configs>:/config \
   cobraeti/pyload
 ```

 ### Parameters
- * -p 8000:8000 - the webUI port mapping
+ * -p 8000:8000 - The webUI port mapping
- * -v </path/to/your/downloads>:/opt/pyload/Downloads - path to your downloads folder
+ * -v </path/to/your/downloads>:/downloads - Path to your downloads folder
+ * -v </path/to/your/configs>:/config - Path to your configs folder (recommended for persisting config)
  * -v /etc/localtime:/etc/localtime:ro - Share of the host localtime (optionnal)
- * -e PUID=<UID> for UserID - see below for explanation
+ * -e PUID=<UID> for UserID - See below for explanation
- * -e PGID=<GID> for GroupID - see below for explanation
+ * -e PGID=<GID> for GroupID - See below for explanation
  * -e TZ=<YourRegion>/<YourCapital> for timezone information - eg Europe/Paris

 ### User / Group Identifiers
 From LinuxServer.io description:
-> TL;DR - The PGID and PUID values set the user / group you'd like your container to 'run as' to the host OS.
+> The PGID and PUID values set the user / group you'd like your container to 'run as' to the host OS.
 This can be a user you've created or even root (not recommended).
 > Part of what makes our containers work so well is by allowing you to specify your own PUID and PGID.
 This avoids nasty permissions errors with relation to data volumes (-v flags).
 When an application is installed on the host OS it is normally added to the common group called users, Docker apps due to the nature of the technology can't be added to this group.
 So we added this feature to let you easily choose when running your containers.

 ### Default configs